🔪Design a killer sales page that makes your offer click—and the next step obvious.

 But they don’t tell you:

-• which photos to choose
+which photos to choose (and how to place them)

-• how to use your brand colors together
+how to use your brand colors together

-• how to design your text so people can actually read it
+how to design your text so people can actually read it

-and still have no idea if it’s working.
+So you follow the structure…and still have no idea if it’s right.

 And you’re left trying to fix something